zefr0x/krunner-zoom/README.md

 2. type `<Space>` and then type the meeting id.
 3. Click `<Enter>` to join the meeting.

-## Load your config
-> The key words are different depending on the language so check the list bellow.

-If you edited your meetings list you are able to load the changes whitout restarting the plugin.
-1. Type the keyword `zm` in KRunner.
-2. type `<Space>` and then type `update`.
-3. You should get a success message.

 # Key words list
 The key words are different form laguage to another so check the list bellow to find the appropriate key words for you.
 - Arabic
     - `زم`
-    - `تحديث`
 - English
     - `zm`
-    - `update`
 - Dutch
     - `zm`
-    - `bijwerken`
 - ...
     - `zm`
-    - `update`